Helping Borrowers With Trusted Resources

 **Consolidating your student loans could result in a loss of IDR and PSLF credits.

 Deferment is a temporary postponement of your loan payments.
-Deferment is available for specific circumstances such as economic hardship, military service, and unemployment.
-All deferments are available to Direct Loans, FFEL loans, and Perkins Loans.
-Most deferments are not an automatic process and you must apply for it.
+Deferments are available for specific circumstances such as economic hardship, military service, and unemployment.
+Deferments are available to anyone with Direct Loans, FFEL loans, and Perkins Loans, and are not automatic with the exception of in-school deferments.
+To learn more or apply for a deferment, click here.

-Depending on what type of loan you have, the loan may or may not accrue during your deferment.
-Unpaid interest that accrued during the deferment period may be added to the principal balance of your loan.
-During deferment, you won’t have to make a payment, however, you also may not be making progress toward loan forgiveness or paying off your loan.
+Depending on your loan type, the loan may or may not accrue interest during your deferment.
+Unpaid interest that accrues during the deferment period may be added to the principal balance of your loan.
+During deferment, you are not required to make a payment, however, you are not making progress toward loan forgiveness or loan payoff.

 A grace period is a set period of time after you graduate, leave school, or drop below half-time enrollment before you must begin repayment on your loan.

-The length of a grace period is typically six months, but it can vary depending on the type of loan you received.
+The length of a grace period is typically six months, but it can vary depending on your loan type.
 The promissory note you signed for your loan tells you the length of your grace period or you can ask your servicer.

 Direct Subsidized and Direct Unsubsidized Loans have a six-month grace period.

-For more information on grace periods for Federal Perkins Loans, contact the school where you received your loan.
+Perkins Loans: For more information on the grace period for Federal Perkins Loans, contact the school where you received your loan.

 If called to active military duty more than 30 days before your grace period ends, you will receive the full six-month grace period after returning from active duty service.